Ahousaht First Nation: Elected system

-As changes were made in governing in the early 1950s, Ahousaht's first Council was appointed by the Ha’wiih rather than elected by the membership.
-The late Paul Sam, (Stanley Sam's father), was the first Chief Councillor.
-The Ahousaht adopted the elected representative system, as required by the Indian Act.
+As changes were made in governing in the early 1950s, Ahousaht's first council was appointed by the Ha’wiih rather than elected by the membership.
+The late Paul Sam (Stanley Sam's father), was the first chief councillor.
+The Ahousaht adopted the elected representative system, as required by the Canadian Indian Act.

-The Councillors and our Chief Councillor were usually elected on two-year terms; however, due to a court decision (Courbier decision) this has caused changes to be made, and Ahousaht are adopting a new process for holding elections.
+The councillors and chief councillor were usually elected on two-year terms; however, due to a court decision (Courbier decision) this has caused changes to be made, and Ahousaht are adopting a new process for holding elections.
 One significant change will be the change from two to four-year terms for councillors.
 Another important change is the expansion of the franchise to include all members of the nation.
 Previously, only those members living 'on-reserve' (I.R15 - Marktosis reserve) were allowed to participate as voters.

-The Council is responsible for appointments to other boards on behalf of the Ha’wiih.
+The council is responsible for appointments to other boards on behalf of the Ha’wiih.

-Administration

-The Ahousaht have a dynamic administrative group working on all facets of Ahousaht cultural, health, economic, and treaty-related issues.
-Ahousaht invites you to contact individuals who may act as a gateway to our community on specific projects.

-The Ahousaht First Nation government employs approximately 35 people.
-Its departments include administration, education, human services, medical clinic, social services, home care, Ahousaht grocery store, transportation, maintenance, fisheries and forestry.